raviprakash105/Project-bakery/README.md

 Cupcakes: Small, individual cakes baked in cupcake liners, often frosted and decorated.
 Muffins: Individual-sized quick breads similar to cupcakes, but less sweet and denser.
 Can be plain or flavored with fruits, nuts, or chocolate chips.
 Brownies: Bar-shaped cakes made with chocolate, butter, eggs, and flour.
 Fudgy and chewy, they can be topped with nuts, frosting, or other toppings.
 Cookies: Small, sweet treats made with flour, sugar, butter, and eggs.
-They can be chewy, crispy, or soft, and flavored with various ingredients
+They can be chewy, crispy, or soft, and flavored with various ingredients.
+Pies:

- Pies:Pies are pastries that consist of a filling encased in a dough crust.
+Pies are pastries that consist of a filling encased in a dough crust.
 The filling can be sweet or savory.